How does the program work?

 We deliver to a 30 mile radius from downtown Tucson with a few exceptions*.
 If you aren’t sure whether you are in our delivery area, please check out our delivery area map.
 Our ordering system has restrictions in place to limit orders to certain zip codes that we deliver to.
 If you are in our delivery area and trying to place an order but getting an error message about being outside of delivery area, please contact us to help you place your order.

 *Delivery area exceptions: No deliveries are made on Mt Lemmon or off of Reddington Rd.

 When will I receive my tree?

-Our average delivery turnaround time is 2 weeks, but sometimes it can take us as long as 3-4 weeks after your order is placed.
-If you have a question about the status of your order, please email us at firstname.lastname@example.org
+Our average delivery turnaround time for trees is usually 5-7 days from when you placed your order, but sometimes it can take up to 3 weeks during our busiest times of the year.
+If you have a question about the status of your order, please email us at email@example.com

 How will I know when my tree will arrive?

 You will receive an email notification from us at least a day prior to your tree’s scheduled delivery date.
 That email will come from the email address firstname.lastname@example.org, so if you’re worried about it getting sent to spam, please make sure to add us to your email’s contact list to avoid that getting sent to spam.

 Do I need to be home for delivery?